 - Not indicating what you did– This applies to junior and senior artists alike.
 An artist will often work on a project as part of a team and there are usually multiple artists for each shot so indicating exactly what you did is really important.
 Sometimes this is as easy as a small text applied to the corner of your video saying “Animation of screen left character”.
 A breakdown sheet is also very helpful and that can be a separate document that gets attached to your resume or cover letter.

-- The reel is too long– Whether you’re a junior or senior level artist, your demo reel should be short enough to hold the attention of the viewer.
+- The demo reel is too long– Whether you’re a junior or senior level artist, your demo reel should be short enough to hold the attention of the viewer.
 It doesn’t matter how much experience you have or how many high profile projects you’ve worked on… a 5-minute demo reel is too long!
 For experienced artists I recommend no more than 3 minutes and for junior level artists no more than 2 minutes.
 If your demo reel is exceeding this length, then it might be time to drop a piece or two.

-- Your reel is out of date– When reviewing an artist’s application and portfolio materials, recruiters always look to see how old an applicant’s demo reel is.
+- Your demo reel is out of date– When reviewing an artist’s application and portfolio materials, recruiters always look to see how old an applicant’s demo reel is.

-- If you’re a recent graduate who is looking for that first opportunity, then your portfolio should be updated fairly recently.
+- If you’re a recent graduate who is looking for that first opportunity, then your portfolio and demo reel should be updated fairly recently.
 If you graduated a year ago and haven’t put anything new on your demo reel since you completed school, then to me that’s an indication that you haven’t been continuing to polish your skills.
 The skills you learned in school are perishable and if you don’t use them, you will quickly stagnate.

 - If you’ve been in the field for a while I want to see your most recent work.
 Having said this, I know that it is not always easy to showcase very recent projects because permissions aren’t always granted quickly and often until a project is publicly released you’re not allowed to show your work.
 But if your demo reel is 5 years old then I would expect to see at least some of those projects on your reel.